Olivvvrr/fraud-detection/README.md

 You can access the original dataset here: [Credit Card Fraud Detection Dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).

+## Why is this project relevant?
+🌐 Real-world Impact : An efficient fraud detection system prevents financial losses and protects consumers from identity theft.

 ## Model 🤖
 A Random Forest classifier is employed to learn from the preprocessed dataset.
 The model is evaluated using metrics such as accuracy, precision, recall, and F1-score.